learn-the-web/topics/video-audio/index.md

 ## Video on the web

-Historically video was difficult to do on the web: you have to provide multiple versions of the video format, QuickTime, RealPlayer, Flash, etc. Flash kinda won for a while an with the advent of YouTube most video on the web was played with Flash.
+Historically video was difficult to do on the web: you had to provide multiple versions of the video in different formats, QuickTime, RealPlayer, Flash, etc. Flash kinda won for a while and with the advent of YouTube most video on the web was played with Flash.

 HTML added a new tag, the `<video>` tag that was to remove the need for having so many different plugins and video formats.
 With mobile devices not supporting Flash, native video started to win.